 Let's stop for a moment and think about the purpose of the Safe Room.
 Its purpose is threefold, and before you move on to allowing your kitten out of the Safe Room, your kitten needs to master all three sets of skills.
-While in the Safe Room, the kitten must establish good litter box habits, become comfortable in its new environment, and bond with the members of the family.
+While in the Safe Room, the kitten must establish good litter box habits, become comfortable in its new environment, and bond with the family members.

 Mastering the first task of formulating good litter box habits is pretty simple.
-If you meet your cat's needs by providing a large, open-topped box with litter that does not have an odor and feels like the texture of sand, you are not likely to have any issues getting the kitten to use the litter box.
+If you meet your cat's needs by providing a large, open-topped box with litter that does not have an odor and feels like sand texture, you are not likely to have any issues getting the kitten to use the litter box.
 Most litter boxes come with a top or a lid.
 Ditch it as the lids are made for human convenience, not cat convenience.
 If you want to reduce the mess, get a high sided litter box and surround it with Black Hole Mats.
 Young, healthy cats have no issues jumping in and out of high sided boxes.
-We recommend that when you first get your kitten home, take it from the carrier and place it directly in the litter box.
+When you first get your kitten home, we recommend that you take it from the carrier and place it directly in the litter box.
 This way, the kitten explores the safe room from the box.
 If your kitten does have any litter box issues while in the Safe Room and you have ruled out any medical causes, then perhaps your Safe Room is too large.
-Kittens 12 weeks old or older should not need a strictly confined space to use the litter box, but if you are in the unfortunate circumstance that you have brought home a kitten younger than 12 weeks, then you may consider temporarily penning your kitten with its litter box.
-When we are training our kittens - at about six weeks old - to use the litter box, we will keep them in a small pen while in training.
+Kittens 12 weeks old or older should not need a strictly confined space to use the litter box.
+Still, if you are in the unfortunate circumstance that you have brought home a kitten younger than 12 weeks, then you may consider temporarily penning your kitten with its litter box.
+When we train our kittens - at about six weeks old - to use the litter box, we will keep them in a small pen while in training.
 This typically doesn't last any longer than a week.